-When the procedure has finished you will be taken to the recovery area until the effects of the sedation have diminished.
-If you have not had sedation you will be taken to recovery for you to get dressed.
+When the procedure has finished you will be taken to the recovery area until the effects of the sedation or Entonox have diminished.

 After getting dressed you will be offered refreshments and given discharge information before leaving the Endoscopy unit.